 Minimum Mandatory Sentence- Also called a Mandatory Minimum Sentence, or Mandatory Sentence, is a sentence which has a required minimum length.
 This type of sentence often has additional restrictions including limits on parole, probation, furlough, good time deductions, sentence reductions, and classification to certain programs.
 The types of restrictions are varied and it is advised that mandatory sentencing statutes be read carefully.

 Minimum Term- The lower number of the two required components of a Cedar Junction Sentence.
 The other is the Maximum Term.
-Under Truth-In-Sentencing, the minimum date reduced by earned work credits, pursuant to M.G.L. c.
+Under Truth-In-Sentencing, the minimum date reduced by earned work credits, and as of January 13, 2019, Completion Credits, pursuant to M.G.L. c.
 127 §129D, is the basis for parole eligibility.
 M.G.L. c.
 127 §133.

 Misdemeanor- An offense that has no possibility of a sentence to the state prison.
 M.G.L. c.
 274 §1.

 Mitigating Circumstances- The current version of sentencing guidelines list the following as mitigating circumstances for the purpose of imposing a criminal sanction:

 The New Guidelines can be found at: https://www.mass.gov/files/documents/2017/12/07/Sentencing-Guidelines-Nov-09-2017.pdf.

 Note that in the Criminal Justice Reform Bill of 2018, in most cases, upon a motion supported by an affidavit filed by the defendant not more than 10 days after entry of a judgment, the court, upon finding that the defendant is the Primary Caretaker of a Dependent Child, is required to take that into consideration is determining a criminal sanction and to make written findings if a sentence of incarceration is to be imposed.
 M.G.L. c.
 297 §6B(b).